This is a complete guide to lunges vs. squats.

 Of course, you can start off with just your body weight.

-And when you feel ready, you can add weights with:
+When you feel ready, you can add weights with:

 - Machine squats